Loan types and limits for US students - Mono pūtea taurewa, te nui hoki mā ngā tauira nō Amerika

 You can apply to private lenders for loans to cover your education costs.
 You may want to think about private study loans if:

-- you don't qualify for PLUS loans – for example, because you are an independent undergraduate.
+• you don't qualify for PLUS loans – for example, you're an independent undergraduate.

 Banks and financial institutions often have the same tests as the federal government when deciding whether and how much to lend to students or parents.
-But when you apply for a private student loan, you need to have a credit check.
+But when you apply for a private student loan, you will have a credit check.

-If you don't have a strong credit profile, apply with a loan co-signer who has good credit if you can.
-This may improve your chances of getting a loan and give you a lower interest rate.
+If you don't have a strong credit profile, you can apply with a loan co-signer who has good credit, if you can.
+This may improve your chances of getting a loan, and at a lower interest rate.

-Bear in mind that US financial institutions make loans in US dollars while you need to pay your fees in New Zealand dollars.
-Take the currency exchange rate into account when you're thinking about how much to borrow.
+Bear in mind that loans from US financial institutions are in US dollars, while you need to pay your fees in New Zealand dollars.
+When you're thinking about how much to borrow, consider the currency exchange rate.

 Contact us for help